-Shokupan is American white bread’s much more sophisticated Japanese cousin – it’s a much more flavorful and substantial bread, despite its soft, fluffy, buttery crumb.
+Shokupan (milk bread) is American white bread’s much more sophisticated Japanese cousin – it’s a much more flavorful and substantial bread, despite its soft, fluffy, buttery crumb.
 Think of shokupan as a fancy white bread!
 Great for sandwiches.
 Once you bake this, you’ll probably never want to buy or eat another slice of boring store-bought white bread again!
 Make a loaf, start to finish, in about 3 hours or less.

 - What is Shokupan?
 And Why We Love It! 🥰

 - What is Tangzhong?